Cyndra-project/cyndra/README.md

 cargo install cargo-cyndra
 ```

-> If installing binstall or cargo-cyndra fails, try adding `--locked` to the install command
+> If installing cargo-binstall or cargo-cyndra fails, try adding `--locked` to the install command

 After installing, log in with: